USCCACS/USCCACS.Github.io/README.md

 ## How to add a new publication to the page
 + Congratulations on your recently accepted paper!
 If you are reading this then then you must be looking for how to update the cacs [publication page](https://usccacs.github.io/) to include your work
 + Begin the process of uploading the document in pdf format to the `papers/` directory of this repo.
 Visit the directory through this [link](https://usccacs.github.io/) and click on the the add files button on the top right to upload files.
-Files can be uploaded by selecting them from your folder or by click and drop
+Files can be uploaded by selecting them from your folder or by drag and drop
 + After adding your files click on the commit changes button
 + Once the files are uploaded you must specify the exact words that will be used to diplay the publication on the [page](https://usccacs.github.io/)
 + Open the `publication_details.xml` file and edit the file from your browser